High School Sports

 Aledo golfer places fourth as individual

-Although no Fort Worth-area schools placed in the top 10 in the Class 5A overall team standings, a few individuals stood out.
+Although no Fort Worth-area schools placed in the top 10 in the Class 5A team standings, a few individuals stood out.

 Highland Park sent two teams to the tournament and finished in second and third.